dsalaz04/Walmart-Capstone-Project/README.md

 ## About The Project

 To better understand our associates and the way they feel about the company, We need a way to gather data on what employees are saying about Walmart in an open-discussion environment.
-This tool will allow us to do so without compromising associate privacy.
+This tool will allow us to do so, gathering meaningful data while maintaining anonimity across the board.

 <p align="right">(<a href="#top">back to top</a>)</p>